analogcode/Swift-Radio-Pro/README.md

 - **longDesc**: Long description of the station to be used on the "info screen".
 This is optional.

+##Contributions

+- Contributions are very welcome.
+Please create a separate branch (i.e. features/, etc).
+Please don't commit on master.

 ##Streaming Libraries

 - You can use this Swift code as a front-end for a more robust streaming backend.
-- In addition to the MPMoviePlayer, I've briefly tested it with the following two streaming libraries (and it works rather nicely): [Radio](https://github.com/hamedh/Radio) & [RadioKit](http://stormyprods.com/products/radiokit.php)
+- In addition to the MPMoviePlayer, I've briefly tested it with the following two streaming libraries (and it works rather nicely): [RadioKit](http://stormyprods.com/products/radiokit.php) & [Radio](https://github.com/hamedh/Radio)
 - If you test it with a library, let me know!